Guiding students to discover their passion in life is the most rewarding part of teaching for me.

 Dan Tinianow, PhD

-Dr. Dan Tinianow is an Associate Professor and the Program Chair for the Bachelor of Arts in Communication Studies in the College of Liberal Arts at Ashford University.
+Dr. Dan Tinianow is the Program Chair and a Professor for the Bachelor of Arts in Communications in the College of Liberal Arts at Ashford University.
 He received a PhD in Mass Communication and a Master of Science in Television/Radio/Film from the Newhouse School of Public Communication at Syracuse University, where he was a University Fellow, and a Bachelor of Arts in Communication Studies with minors in Psychology and Studio Art from Oberlin College, where he graduated with honors.
 Dr. Tinianow has taught at many colleges over the past few decades, including positions at Syracuse University, Austin College, La Sierra University, Donghua University in Shanghai, China, and Capital University.
 He also worked full-time in the entertainment industry from 2001-2003, as well as project work from time to time.
 About teaching at Ashford, Dr. Tinianow says, “Guiding students to discover their passion in life is the most rewarding part of teaching for me.
 I welcome the opportunity to move into large-scale online instruction at Ashford, as it will clearly play a growing role in the future.
 Learning is a lifelong process, and educators must always be open to the experience of learning from their students.
 In the education field in general, keeping up with changes in regulation and technology is vital.”

 Dr. Tinianow is a past recipient of a Philo T. Farnsworth Award for best educational television program in a five-state region, as well as a past winner of the Stephen H. Coltrin Award for Excellence in Media Education, awarded competitively by the International Radio and Television Society (IRTS).